 Reporting rare or scarce species and recent rarity decisions

 Highland weather in 2014

 Systematic list for 2014

 Escapes and presumed feral birds

 Mrs Lynda Graham, 9 Burn Brae Terrace, Westhill, Inverness, IV2 5HD, telephone: 01463 791292, email: firstname.lastname@example.org.

 Cheques should be made payable to ‘Scottish Ornithologists’ Club HBR’.
 Please note we cannot accept electronic payments.
-Copies will be available to purchase from Waterston House, please phone to check availability before making a visit.
+Copies are available to purchase from Waterston House, please phone to check availability before travelling.

 1995.
 (Photocopied version 1983-94; also Caithness Bird Report 1983-94, photocopied version 1976-82.)

 Highland Bird Report (HBR) 2013 and 2012 issues are still available at £8 (plus £2 p&p if required).
 Issues from 2011 or earlier, if still available (and most years are), are free, apart from £2 to cover p&p costs.
 For multiple postings we can usually pack 2 reports to an envelope and charge £2.50 postage per envelope.
 Please contact Lynda Graham (as above).